 Key Holidays & Events

-From reggae to dance hall, Jamaica has a rich musical history and was home to not only Bob Marley, but Johnny Cash and Keith Richards at different points of their careers as well.
+From reggae to dance hall, Jamaica has a rich musical history and was home to not only Bob Marley, but also Johnny Cash and Keith Richards at different points of their careers.
 Visitors are encouraged to partake in the island's musical history via reggae festivals and concerts that are routinely held on the island.
-Many events and festivals in Jamaica that take place throughout the year, but highlights include Bob Marley Week in January and Jazz Week in June.
+Many events and festivals in Jamaica take place throughout the year, but highlights include Bob Marley Week in February and Jazz Week in June.
 During the months of February through April, the Bacchanal Carnival, featuring reggae performances, parades, and costumes, is not to be missed.

 January marks the height of the tourist season in Jamaica, which begins midway through December in conjunction with the holiday season.
 The weather is ideal for visitors as this is the driest season of the year, and the weather is not too hot, with an average high of 86 degrees F (30 degrees C) and an average low of 70 degrees F (21 degrees C).
 Travelers should pack lightweight clothing and a light sweater for the evenings.